Fort Loudoun (Tennessee): Archaeological work and reconstruction

 The Fort Loudoun Association was one of several groups that opposed the Tennessee Valley Authority's proposed Tellico Dam at the mouth of the Little Tennessee River in the 1960s, as the fort would be flooded by the dam's reservoir.
 At a contentious public meeting on the proposed dam in 1964, judge Sue K. Hicks, the Fort Loudoun Association's president, engaged in a verbal confrontation with TVA Chairman Aubrey Wagner.
 TVA eventually agreed to fund the raising of land and reconstruction of the fort on the site, above the water level.
 Because the flooding would submerge known historic and prehistoric sites, including several Cherokee towns, the agency funded a survey and extensive archaeological excavations in the valley.

 The most extensive excavations were conducted from May 1975 through August 1976 and were led by Carl Kuttruff of the Tennessee Division of Archaeology.
 Approximately 93% of the fort's interior was investigated by hand excavation during this period.
 Researchers also investigated the area south of the fort, uncovering artifacts from the Archaic (7500 BC), Woodland, and Southern Appalachia Mississippian culture (1000-1500CE) periods.
 In addition they recovered items related to the historic Cherokee village of Tuskegee.
 It developed south of the fort in the late 1750s, but there was also an earlier site nearby known as Old Taskagi.

 TVA provided 250,000 cubic yards of landfill to raise the site of the fort 8 m, bringing it above the reservoir's operating levels.
 Care was taken to preserve the original terrain and hillslope.
 Shortly after this was completed, the palisade, powder magazine, blacksmith shop, two troops quarters, a temporary barracks, a storehouse, one of the gun platforms, and a Cherokee house (representing Tuskegee) were reconstructed there.
-Artifacts from the excavations were placed on display inside the visitor's center.
+Artifacts from the excavations were placed on display inside the visitor center.

 The location and purpose of several structures were determined through a combination of archaeological and historical work.
 A map of the fort drawn by De Brahm suggested the powder magazine was located in the northwest corner of the fort.
 It was in this area that excavators discovered evidence of the only structure in the fort built with stone walls, consistent with the design of contemporary powder magazines.
 Excavators uncovered what was likely an ash pit from a forge in the southeast corner of the fort, where De Brahm indicated the fort's blacksmith shop was located.
 A 1757 letter from Demeré indicated the fort's guardhouse had a double chimney.
 Excavators noted the only structure in the fort with a double chimney was an elongate building adjacent to the east gate, a position consistent with guardhouse placement at the time.
 A string of hearths in the western section of the fort indicated the location of the fort's barracks.